All Is Found

-"All Is Found" is a song from the 2019 Disney film Frozen II.
-The song is performed by Evan Rachel Wood as Queen Iduna, the mother of Anna and Elsa, and written by Kristen Anderson-Lopez and Robert Lopez.
+"All Is Found" is a song from the 2019 Disney film Frozen 2.
+The song is performed by Evan Rachel Wood as Queen Iduna, the mother of Elsa and Anna, and written by Kristen Anderson-Lopez and Robert Lopez.

 Production

 The song was the first to be composed for the film, and its composers sought inspiration from "Rock-a-bye Baby" and Norwegian lullabies.
 It was written before Wood was cast.

 International versions

 As happened in Moana with a Tahitian, Māori and Hawaiian version, a special Sami dubbing was made specifically for the movie, given the inspiration it took from Sami culture, with the song "All is Found" being performed by Norwegian singer Eva Jeanette Iversen with the title "Gávnnat Buot".
 Norwegian-Swedish composer Christine Hals, who had previously taken part in the composition of the soundtrack for the movie Frozen, writing the lyrics in Old Norse for the song "Heimr Árnadalr" and performing kulning for Beck to use it in his score, returned in the sequel to voice Queen Iduna in the Norwegian dubbing, singing the Norwegian version of the song with the title "I Elven Finnes Alt/In The River There Is Everything".